admin-shell-io/submodel-templates/published/Hierarchical Structures enabling Bills of Material/1/1/2/README.md

   The issue also mentions a deprecated spelling. `ArcheType` is used consistently (19 occurrences across the repository) and matches the specification's own wording, so it was left unchanged.

-### Verification

-- Both JSON artifacts deserialize and pass `aas-core3` constraint verification with **0 violations**.
-- Both AASX packages open as valid OPC packages with well-formed XML payloads.
-  All non-payload package entries are byte-identical to version 1.1.1.